aliukevicius/poc/docs/data_types_design.md

   "label": "Field Label",        // Display Label "type": "type_id",             // Reference to DataType "isList": boolean,             // Default: false.
-If true, stores an array of 'type' "enumOptions": ["A", "B"],     // Optional: Restricts values to this set (if type is primitive)
+If true, stores an array of 'type' "enumOptions": [               // Optional: Restricts values to this set (if type is primitive)
+    { "value": "A", "label": "Option A" },
+    { "value": "B", "label": "Option B" }
+  ],

   // --- Storage & Integrity ---
   "required": boolean,           // Default: false